ejrmj12/KerberoastDetectNAlert/README.md

 # KerberoastDetectNAlert

-Detect and alert IT Administrators/IT Security team.
-It collects Kerberos Service Ticket request (EventID 4769) event and detect possible Kerberoasting Attack.
+It detects possible Kerberoasting Attack and alert IT Administrators/IT Security team.